ieee8023/covid-chestxray-dataset/README.md

+# 🛑 Note: please do not claim diagnostic performance of a model without a clinical study!
+This is not a kaggle competition dataset.

 ## COVID-19 image data collection

 We are building a database of COVID-19 cases with chest X-ray or CT images.
 We are looking for COVID-19 cases as well as [MERS](https://en.wikipedia.org/wiki/Middle_East_respiratory_syndrome), [SARS](https://en.wikipedia.org/wiki/Severe_acute_respiratory_syndrome), and [ARDS](https://en.wikipedia.org/wiki/Acute_respiratory_distress_syndrome).